electricimp/GoogleMaps/README.md

 ## Device Class Usage

+The constructor is called automatically whe you require the library.

+```
+#require "GoogleMaps.device.lib.nut:1.0.0"
+```

 ### Constructor: GoogleMaps()

-The device-side library takes no parameters.
+The device-side library constructor takes no parameters.
 It opens a listener for location requests from the agent.
 When a request is received, the device scans the WiFi networks and sends the result back to the agent.
-The constructor is called automatically, so to use you only need to require the library
+The constructor is called automatically whe you require the library.

-```
-#require "GoogleMaps.device.lib.nut:1.0.0"
-```

 ## Agent Class Usage